3 observations after Sixers' defense steps up in gritty win at the Garden

 Nice night for Hield off the bench

-The Sixers were a bit less perimeter-oriented than they’d been early in Friday’s loss to the Pelicans.
+The Sixers' offense was a bit less perimeter-oriented than it had been early in Friday’s loss to the Pelicans.

-Though they began very badly again from three-point range — 0 for 9 — the Sixers defended solidly, avoided major blunders, and did a better job following Nurse’s game plan.
+Though the Sixers began very badly again from three-point range — 0 for 9 — they defended solidly, avoided major blunders, and did a better job following Nurse’s game plan.
 At least in terms of effort and focus, they built on many of the positives from Friday’s second half.

+“We’re just locked into the huddles, locked into the game plan, locked into the film,” Kyle Lowry said.
+“And we’re communicating.
+Once you communicate with each other — and you’re open and honest and understand what you have to do — it’s easy.”

 In his 14th game as a Sixer, Hield came off the bench for the first time, checking in alongside Nicolas Batum with 5:37 to go in the first quarter.
 Shifting Hield to the bench and trying a different look was reasonable.
 He’d shot just 32.9 percent from the floor over his last seven outings and missed a number of layups lately.

-“He’s had some games where it’s tough for him to squeeze off good shots,” Nurse said.
+“He’s had some games where it’s tough for him to squeeze off good shots,” Nurse said before the game.
 “He’s had some games where he’s gotten enough good shots that he hasn’t made, too.
 Probably a little bit of us figuring out how to use him, probably a little bit the ebbs and flows of the season.
 I think there’s a lot of those that he feels pretty good about … they’re just not going in.

 “So hopefully it’ll ebb and flow the right way for him a little bit soon.
 Still like him, still getting used to what he can do.
 Still think there’s a lot more he can give us, too.”